 For a final scripture, please turn with me to Titus 3.
 There is no better index of where we stand than the amount of praise and of thanksgiving that characterizes our lives and our prayers.
 Some people are always making requests or making statements.
 But the Christian, having realized something of what God in Christ has done for him, is always thanking God and is always praising the Father and the Son.
 It is inevitable.
 It is incontrovertible.
 The man who realizes his position truly must be filled with a sense of wonder and love and praise and hope and faith.

-And finally, he is a man who is always careful about his life.
+And fourth, he is a man who is always careful about his life.
 This applies to a man or a woman, you understand that.
 We will read verse 8.

 Not that he may be justified as a result of carefulness that he has.
 He is careful because he has been justified.